 How To Season Cast Iron

-Here are all the pieces I’m going to season for this post.
-The waffle iron came unseasoned, and the tortilla griddle came seasoned, but I stripped the seasoning so I’m going to re-season it.
 The large griddle is an old piece that I seasoned many years ago, but did such a bad job that it really needed to be seasoned again.
-So I stripped the old seasoning off and here it is ready to be seasoned with the other pieces.
+So I stripped the old seasoning off and here it is ready to be seasoned with the other pieces of cast iron cookware.

 Wash all your pieces.